apemost/dotfiles/README.md

 source bootstrap.sh
 ```

-Alternatively, to install or update with my [Vim configuration](https://github.com/apemost/vimrc):
+Alternatively, to install or update with [Andrew's vimrc](https://github.com/apemost/vimrc):

 ```bash
 source bootstrap.sh --with-vimrc
 ```

+## FAQ

-## Add custom commands without creating a new fork
+### How to add custom commands without creating a new fork

 If `~/.extra` exists, it will be sourced along with the other files.
 You can
 use this to add a few custom commands without the need to fork this entire
 repository, or to add commands you don’t want to commit to a public repository.

-## Vimrc

-You can find all the documentation [here](https://github.com/apemost/vimrc).

-## FAQ

 ### How to install and set up zsh as default